Hidencod/MakeIt3D-docs/MakeIt3D/docs/intro.md

 ```

 ### Step 3: Run Your Project
-Press **F5** to preview your project.
+Press **Preview Project** to preview your project.
 You should see a rotating red cube that you can orbit around with your mouse!

 ---